-- Assistant Professor of Neurological Sciences (in Neurology, the Taub Institute for Research on Alzheimer's Disease and the Aging Brain, the Precision Medicine Initiative, and the Center for Translational and Computational Neuro-immunology)
+- Assistant Professor of Neurological Sciences (in Neurology, the Taub Institute and the Institute for Genomic Medicine)

 The main line of inquiry in Dr. Elyaman’s laboratory is to understand how regions of the human genome containing risk alleles alter the function of T cell lymphocytes and, in doing so, increases an individual’s risk of developing autoimmune and/or neurodegenerative diseases (Orent et al Hum Mol.
 Genet.
 2016; Kaskow et al, Neurol.
 Neuroimmunol.
 Neuroinflamm.
 2017).
 Another line of research in Dr. Elyaman’s lab is to understand the role of adaptive immune cells in aging and neurological diseases including Alzheimer’s disease and epilepsy and how they interact with central nervous system (CNS) resident innate cells using co-culture models of human effector/regulatory T cells and microglia-like cells (Ryan et al, Sci Transl.
 Med.
 2017).
 As the co-director for basic research in the new Center for Translational and Computational Neuro-immunology (CTCN), his goal is to translate research findings into novel clinical tools to enhance drug discovery efforts using human and murine systems.

 - D.E.A.
 (Master), Toxicology, University of Rene Descartes, Paris, France

 - Maitrise, Molecular and Cell Biology, University of Limoges, France

 - PhD in Neuroscience, University of Limoges, France

 - 2008, Ruth L. Kirschstein National Research Service Award, NINDS

 - 2012, National Multiple Sclerosis Society (NMSS), Pilot Award